Global Skills Strategy: A Fast-track route for tech-workers to get hired and settle in Canada

 An applicant can apply for GSS work permit under this situation if he/she has a job offer from an employer who is exempted from LMIA process, under Canada’s International Mobility Program, for an employer-specific position in a NOC skill level 0 or A occupation.

 To help you navigate the entire process within a short period of time, our team has the resources and skills to assist.
-To know more about your eligibility under different categories, please contact us by email at email@example.com or call 905.362.9393.
-Our team will be in touch with you shortly.
+To know more about your eligibility under different categories, Simply Start your Assessment or Call (1) 905-362-9393 (Canada), +91 9586 226232 (Ahmedabad) or drop an E-mail at firstname.lastname@example.org (Canada), email@example.com (Ahmedabad) for further information.

 We are a regulated immigration practicing firm, providing advice and